Bluezen/ECSlidingViewController-issue/README.md

 Note:  If you open the menu by touching the '+' button the issue is not happening.
 The issue happens with any html5 video playing inline.
 If you run this demo on an iPhone you won't see the issue as the webpage I chose will open the video in fullscreen.

 ## Quick fix
-You can use commit [74b55f84291bc1868171888a3a7de282fff39021](https://github.com/ECSlidingViewController/ECSlidingViewController/commit/74b55f84291bc1868171888a3a7de282fff39021) as a quick fix but it has a bad side effect: it breaks the interactivity of the animation.
+You can use commit [74b55f84291bc1868171888a3a7de282fff39021](https://github.com/ECSlidingViewController/ECSlidingViewController/commit/74b55f84291bc1868171888a3a7de282fff39021) as a quick fix but it has a bad side effect: it breaks the interactivity of the animation to open the menu.

-The issue has something to do with the last lines of
+The issue has something to do with the last lines in
 ```objc
 - (void)animateOperation:(ECSlidingViewControllerOperation)operation
 ```
-in `ECSlidingViewController.m` but I can't get what.
+of `ECSlidingViewController.m` but I can't get what.

-Instead of the commit above you could only dispatch on the main queue the following lines to get the same results:
+Instead of the commit above you could only dispatch on the main queue the following lines (at the end of ànimateOperation:`) to get the same results:
 ``` objc
 dispatch_async(dispatch_get_main_queue(), ^{
     if ([self isInteractive]) {